rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 To verify the compositeIn connect the external devices to `DUT`.
 For Example:

-- Connect external device with Composite Out to Composite In port.
+- Connect an external device with Composite Out to Composite In port.

 ## Test Cases
 ### dsCompositeIn_test1_VerifyConnect_Callback.py